mukul-godara/CHATTING-APP/README.md

 # CHATTING-APP
 # Chatting Engine App

-This is a README file for the Chatting Engine app built using React and Firebase.
+This is a  Chatting Engine app built using React and Firebase.
 The app allows users to engage in real-time chat conversations, creating rooms, and exchanging messages.
 It leverages the React library for the frontend and Firebase for the backend infrastructure.

 ## Features